humdrum-tools/humdrum-documentation/guide/ch06/index.md

-Example 6.4 shows an excerpt from a Chopin *Etude* that illustrates a number of subtle features in the <span class="rep">kern</span>
+Example&nbsp;6.4 shows an excerpt from a Chopin *Etude* that illustrates a number of subtle features in the <span class="rep">kern</span>
 representation.